 Gilbert Alomenu is a multiple-prizewinning writer, having won prizes for prose and poetry, including 3rd prize in the Rotary Club Essay Competition and most recently the Kirke White Poetry Prize.
 As part of the conditions of the prize a copy of the 14 poems which collectively won the prize is held in the archives of the University Of Nottingham Library.
 Gilbert’s articles have been published widely in newspapers and magazines such as The Times and The Sunday Times, and his poetry has also been published in various outlets such as Poetry Nottingham and Agrimag.
 He was a contributor (along with some 49 others!) to a poem written at the 2005 Edinburgh Book Festival ‘A Magic Spell For The Far Journey’ (published as a pamphlet by Puppet State Press).
 He has performed his poetry at the Bongo Club in Edinburgh and at various venues in Glasgow including The Rio Cafe, Sammy Dow’s and Tchai Ovna.
 In 2015 Gilbert performed his poetry at 3 different events at the Aye Write! festival at The Mitchell Library, Glasgow, and also performed one of his poems at the fundraiser for the refurbishment of the Scottish Poetry Library, which took place at Tell it Slant/The Project Cafe, Glasgow.

 William Bonar graduated MLitt in Creative Writing (Distinction) from Glasgow University (2008) and he was tutored by Liz Lochhead as part of the “North Star” cohort of the Clydebuilt apprenticeship scheme (2010-11).
 He was shortlisted in 2015 for a New Writers Award.
 His pamphlet, Offering, (available from www.redsquirrelpress.com) received the James Kirkup Memorial Award in 2014.
 His poems have been included in the Scottish Poetry Library’s online anthology, Best Scottish Poems, in both 2012 and 2016.
-He is a founder member and committee member of St Mungo’s Mirrorball.
+He was a founder member and committee member of St Mungo’s Mirrorball.

 Eunice Buchanan is a retired schoolteacher, just before her eighties she completed an M.Phil and then a PhD in Creative Writing at Glasgow University under the splendid direction of Tom Leonard.
 She writes short stories and poems, often in Scots – some of which have either won or figured in the prize-list of the McCash competition.
 Eunice’s small book of poems, “As far as I can see” won a first equal in the Saltire First Book Competition.